Links on Android Authority may earn us a commission. Learn more.

 Due to its increasing popularity in recent years, you have probably heard of end-to-end encryption.
 So, how does it work?
-Typically, much of the information you send online (for example emails) passes through and is stored by third parties, including your email provider.
-Even if the data is encrypted, that usually only happens while it is in transit.
+Typically, much of the information you send online passes through and is stored by third parties, including your email provider.
+Even if the data is encrypted, that usually only happens while in transit.
 Once your email arrives at its destination, it often doesn’t have the same level of protection.

 The same doesn’t apply with end-to-end encryption, also known as E2EE.
 End-to-end encryption makes information readable only to the communicating parties.
 Not even your ISP or email provider are given ways to decrypt it.
-This makes it great for the privacy-conscious as well as those concerned with security.
+This makes it great for the privacy-conscious and those concerned with security.
 Of course, E2EE is not 100% foolproof, but it’s much better than most alternatives.

 A number of popular messaging services and email providers such as Signal, WhatsApp, and Proton Mail already use end-to-end encryption.

 If you want your browsing habits and data to remain private and secure, you should familiarize yourself with HTTPS.
-This protocol is used on the Internet and is often indicated with a padlock in the corner of your browser’s address bar.
+This protocol is used on the Internet.
+You can identify it by the padlock icon in the corner of your browser’s address bar.
 It provides secure communication via TLS (Transport Layer Security) or SSL (Secure Sockets Layer) encryption.

-HTTPS authenticates your connection by requesting a digital or public key certificate, which needs to be signed by a trusted third party.
-Unlike end-to-end encryption, however, HTTPS generally protects your data while it is in transit.
+HTTPS authenticates your connection by requesting a digital or public key certificate signed by a trusted third party.
+However, unlike end-to-end encryption, HTTPS generally protects your data while in transit.
 This means it is less private comparatively, but it’s still a must-have for anyone that wants to protect their online data.

 Read next: The best privacy browsers for Android